Joseph Lister: Elaboration of the antiseptic treatment (1866-1869)

 In July 1866, while he continued to treat compound fracture cases, he applied for a vacant surgeoncy position at the University College London.
 It was an attractive position as it came with guaranteed post at University College Hospital.
-He approached Lord Henry Brougham to prepare a testimonial that included a short description of the antiseptic system, (Note: Listers letter to Brougham is published in full in Cameron 1949.) which was the first formal description of his work.
+He approached Lord Henry Brougham to prepare a testimonial that included a short description of the antiseptic system, (Note: Lister's letter to Brougham is published in full in Cameron 1949.) which was the first formal description of his work.
 However, he lost the election.
-Lister was confident in achieveing the position.
+Lister was confident in achieving the position.
 In a letter to his father on 6 August 1866 he described "The disappointment was at first extremely severe : more so than I had expected".
 The position went to John Marshall who had been an assistant surgeon for some 18 years.

 On a new method of treating compound fracture, abscess

 Lister in December 1866.
 His dour expression, furrows on his face and forehead possibly indicated he was ill.

 In early 1867, Lister began writing the compound fracture case histories of his experiments with carbolic acid in a series of papers, the first to describe his new technique of antiseptics.
 Titled On a New Method of treating Compound Fracture, Abscess, Etc., with Observations on the Conditions of Suppuration. the paper was published in The Lancet in five instalments with the first appearing on 10 March 1867. and the last part on abscesses added in July 1867.
 The paper was divided into a main section dealing with compound fractures, and a short note on the treatment of abscesses.

 Lister's theory of inflammation provided the conceptual structure of the article.
 He stated that the inflammation that appeared immediately after an injury was both necessary and dangerous.
 It was a precursor to healing, but the fluids which flowed into the wound were akin to dead tissue.
 Inflammation could trigger putrefaction.
 Lister described tissues healing by granulation, which he believed was the likely outcome in wounds in compound fractures.
 Lister believed that cells of granulated tissue were remarkably active and that since they were alive, they were immune to putrefaction and also to secondary inflammation, as they lacked sensory nerves.
 Airborne putrefaction, "a danger that was underrated", was proven by the scabs which appeared to protect small wounds as they healed.
 Lister then explained how often it appeared in less than 24 hours and had an associated smell.
 He described the source of putrefaction and how the "raw surface" of the wound could putrify before the granulations formed or the liquids on the surface of the granulations putrified.
 The liquids were extremely acrid and acted on the sensory nerves to initiate indirect inflammation and fever.
 This led to increased cell turnover and cellular death, increasing the quantity of putrescent material in the wound.
 Sloughs were produced that resulted in suppuration.